skippa-tf/Ghost/README.md

 ### Note
 Remember to recompile with `javac .\RunSimulation.java` every time you make changes to the source files.
+`RunSimulation.java` and `BattleShipTools.java` were not written by me, they were provided by my professor.

 ### Things I Learned